particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 const testFilePath = path.join(__dirname, 'testfile.txt');
 ```

 The node file system API is actually two similar APIs, an asynchronous one (with callbacks or promises) and a `Sync` API that effectively blocks during the operation.
-For our test took, synchronous is fine and easier to use.
+For our test tool, synchronous is fine and easier to use.

 This command reads the entire file into RAM and returns it.
 The `utf8` parameter is so the data is read as text and stored in a string variable.
 Otherwise it's stored as binary data in a `Buffer` object.